-For students receiving Federally insured student loans, TLS is required to apply the federal return provisions for recipients of Federal Student Aid (FSA).
+If the student has received federal student financial aid funds, the student is entitled to a refund of moneys not paid from federal financial aid funds.
+TLS is required to apply the federal return provisions for recipients of Federal Student Aid (FSA).
 The Return of Title IV Refund Policy (R2T4) is in addition to the school's tuition refund policy.
 Both calculations will be completed when the student withdraws.
 DEAC has additional institutional refund policy provisions.
 If a student withdraws before completing more than 60% of the payment period, the percentage of FSA funds earned will equal the percentage of the calendar days completed in the payment period up to the withdrawal date on a pro rata basis.
 After the 60% point in the payment period, a student has earned 100% of the FSA funds they were scheduled to receive during the period.
-For the JDAT program, TLS will determine the earned and unearned portion of Title IV aid when a student ceases enrollment prior to the planned completion date.
+For the JDAT program, TLS will determine the earned and uncarned portion of Title IV aid when a student ceases enrollment prior to the planned completion date.

-- Up through 60% of the 26-week payment period, an otherwise eligible student earns Title IV aid on a pro rata basis.
-After 60%, the student has earned 100% of Title IV benefits. - A return calculation is still required even if a student has earned 100% of Title IV benefits to determine whether a post-withdrawal disbursement (PWD) to the student is required.
+• Up through 60% of the 26-week payment period, an otherwise eligible student earns Title IV aid on a pro rata basis.
+After 60%, the student has earned 100% of Title IV benefits.

+- A return calculation is still required even if a student has earned 100% of Title IV benefits to determine whether a post-withdrawal disbursement (PWD) to the student is required.
 The deadline for PWD response is no later than 30 days from the school's date of determination. - If funds are to be returned, funds will be deposited in the school's federal account for a loan recovery to be processed no later than 45 days of the date of determination. - Unearned aid which the school is responsible for repaying shall be returned to the following sources, in order, up to the total net amount disbursed from each source: - 1.
 Unsubsidized direct loans. - 2.
 Subsidized direct loans. - 3.
 Grad Plus direct loans.